202037039211/Calculators-Trackers/Budget Tracker/README.md

 ## Configuration:
 - The program will create two CSV files, `budget.csv` and `expenses.csv`, to store the budget and expense data, respectively.
-- These files will be saved in the `~/Documents/portfolio/projects/budget_tracker/` directory by default.

 ## License:
 This project is licensed under the MIT License - see the LICENSE file for details.